 Just because your employment contract says you are an independent contractor does not mean you are one.
 The line between independent contractor and employee may be blurred, but the financial consequences may be substantial.
 The primary criteria the Internal Revenue Service (IRS) and the Wage and Hour Division of the U.S. Department of Labor (DOL) use to determine whether you are an independent contractor is whether you perform services that are not controlled by your employer, as indicated by these factors:

 - Behavior — You decide what you will do and how you will do it.

-- Finances — You made a significant investment in equipment and other business aspects, your expenses are typically unreimbursed, you are at risk of loss and have the opportunity for profit, and your services are available on the market.
+- Financial terms — You made a significant investment in equipment and other business aspects, your expenses are typically unreimbursed, you are at risk of loss and have the opportunity for profit, and your services are available on the market.

 These factors are often referred to as the “economic realities” test.
 Even if you satisfy a substantial number of these characteristics, you may still actually be an employee entitled to minimum and overtime wages.
 In fact, the analysis can be so confusing that your employer’s misclassification may be an honest mistake.
-However, if you suffered losses as a result, your employer should still be held accountable if you suffered a loss because of the misclassification.
+However, your employer should still be held accountable if you suffered a loss because of the misclassification.

 Our employment law attorneys have decades of combined experience evaluating employer-worker relationships.
 We fully investigate the details of your unique circumstances to classify you properly.
 We then take decisive steps to recover the unpaid wages and benefits your employer owes you and make sure that your employer treats you justly in the future.

 Learn how misclassification can affect your rights and what you can do about it